Best Foods for Brain Health in Seniors: A Comprehensive Guide

 Dark chocolate with at least 70% cocoa contains flavonoids, caffeine, and antioxidants that may enhance memory, focus, and mood.
 Moderate consumption can provide brain benefits without excess sugar.

-Enjoy a small piece of dark chocolate as an occasional treat
+Enjoy a small piece of dark chocolate as an occasional treat.

-Avoid chocolates with high sugar content
+Avoid chocolates with high sugar content.

 Lifestyle Tips to Complement Brain-Healthy Eating